bids-standard/bids-website/_pages/index.md

 ## Further Information

-- Find a good introduction to the BIDS standard in the [paper published in Nature Scientific Data](https://www.nature.com/articles/sdata201644).
+- Good introductions to the BIDS standard can be found in the initial [paper published in Nature Scientific Data](https://www.nature.com/articles/sdata201644), as well as in the follow up papers on specific modalities: [MEG](https://www.nature.com/articles/sdata2018110), [EEG](https://www.nature.com/articles/s41597-019-0104-8), and [iEEG](https://www.nature.com/articles/s41597-019-0105-7).

 - Look through some of the community's [presentations on BIDS](https://osf.io/yn93h/).